Is My Boss Tracking My Vehicle

 Countering this, Burwood's Mayor, John Sidoti, emphasized the multiple uses of GPS for the city's fleet.
 He pointed out the systems' maintenance alerts and distress features, arguing they offer workers added security and aid in theft prevention.

-Union officials’ main frustration regarding the GPS tracking initiative was that the council did not communicate and inform them of the decision they were moving forward with the GPS systems, something they were required to do under the vehicle tracking system award.
-“We feel that the council is not being upfront and honest with us, and that is the root of the tension”, explained an unnamed source speaking on behalf of the union.
+The union's main frustration was that the council didn't communicate the decision to move forward with GPS systems ahead of time, something they were required to do under the relevant vehicle tracking system award.
+"We feel that the council is not being upfront and honest with us, and that is the root of the tension," an unnamed union source explained.

-Should the council have discussed the auto-tracking initiative in-depth with the union ahead of time?
+Should the council have discussed the tracking initiative in depth with the union ahead of time?
 Should the union be concerned that the council wants to use GPS tracking systems on employees?
-If theft is not an issue, are the vehicle tracking devices a necessary expenditure?
-These were all important questions but in the end, the vehicles all were equipped with GPS tracking devices, and now it is becoming more commonplace for work vehicles to be set with some form of real time GPS tracking.
+If theft isn't the main issue, are the tracking devices a necessary expense?
+These were all fair questions, but in the end, the vehicles were all equipped with GPS tracking devices.
+Real-time GPS tracking is becoming more common for work vehicles, in Australia and elsewhere.

 Can my employer track my car without my knowledge?

-No, typically your employer must inform you if they’re tracking the company vehicle you use.
+Typically, no, your employer must inform you if they're tracking the company vehicle you use.
 Laws vary by state, but transparency is a common legal requirement.
-Check your employee handbook or contract for a tracking policy.
-If still in doubt, directly ask your employer.
+Check your employee handbook or contract for a tracking policy, and if you're still unsure, ask your employer directly.

 How can you tell if your vehicle is being tracked?

 Inspect your vehicle thoroughly to check for tracking devices.
-Look for small, box-like devices attached magnetically.
-Focus on less visible areas like under the car.
-For a more technical approach, use a GPS detector device.
-They can pick up signals from hidden trackers.
+Look for small, box-like devices attached magnetically, focusing on less visible areas like the undercarriage.
+For a more technical approach, a GPS detector device can pick up signals from hidden trackers.

 Is it possible to block GPS tracking on your car?